jefferyq2/ae5-rstudio/README.md

 As mentioned above, installation will proceed from within a standard AE5 session.
 So to begin the process, we complete the following steps:

+1. ***5.5.2+:*** log into AE5 as the
+   storage manager user, typically `anaconda-enterprise`.
+   This is the user that is given read-write access to the `/tools` volume.
-1. Download the project and save it to the machine from which you are accessing AE5.
+2. Download the project and save it to the machine from which you are accessing AE5.
 A link is provided in the top section of this document.
-2. In a new browser window, log into AE5, and use the "Create+ / Upload Project" dialog to upload the RStudio Installation project archive that has been provided to you.
+3. In a new browser window, log into AE5, and use the "Create+ / Upload Project" dialog to upload the RStudio Installation project archive that has been provided to you.
-3. We recommend using the JupyterLab editor for this project.
+4. We recommend using the JupyterLab editor for this project.
 To change this, click on the project's name to be taken to the settings page, change the Default Editor, and Save.
-4. Launch a session for this project.
+5. Launch a session for this project.

 ### Step 3.
 Obtain the RStudio Server binaries